bizoton19/alex.salomon/content/post/test-drive-of-venes-tech-stack.md

 ### Why build it?
 Building it out of curiosity really.
 I noticed a lot of text heavy datasets were being exposed as APIs by different organizations and agencies but there wasn’t a way to search across all the different apis.
 There a few reasons why I wanted to build a full unified search application:
-The real interest was when I started evaluating [Solr vs Elasticsearch](https://logz.io/blog/solr-vs-elasticsearch/) in 2016 and was really impressed by both tools, but what the elastic team has built I thought was more than a search engine, it was a powerful and flexible platform.
-I’m usually skeptical of any tool that tries to do and be everything under the sun but the different elastic tools that complement elasticsearch, do their job very well.
+The first reason is because i can and all these wonderful software tools are free.
 I needed to get familiar with the [Elasticsearch DSL](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-filter-context.html), or at least enough of it where I can build these aggregations/facets and filters using a modern web UI framework.
+The other reason is a learning experience which involves new web tools, different cloud environments for development/hosting and get some real work done with elasticsearch.

 ### The Technology Stack & Architecture